 3. Pumpkin Bread Pudding

-4. Homemade Larabars with Chocolate Frosting
+4. Homemade Larabars With Chocolate Frosting

 5. Banana Almond Butter Cups

 This simple dessert blends together the natural sugar of bananas with almond butter for protein and cacoa powder for a hint of sweetness.
-The result is a dessert or snack containing healthy fats, protein and fiber with no added sugar.
+The result is a dessert or snack containing healthy fats, protein and fibre, with no added sugar.
 A simple, quick treat to satisfy your sweet tooth, stick to two cups per serving.
 Recipe by Dixya.